Paul Heller: Philanthropic activities

 In 1989, Heller founded ASK Theatre, a nonprofit group dedicated to new plays and playwrights, which works together with the Mark Taper Theatre in Los Angeles, The Royal Court Theatre in London and Lincoln Center in New York.
 He was also a member of the American Academy of Motion Picture Arts and Sciences and served on the board of directors of the British Academy of Film and Television Arts as well as on the board of the Hearst Castle Preservation Foundation.
 He was a member of the United Scenic Artists, the Directors Guild and the Screen Actors Guild.

 In October 2010, Heller made an opening remark for the Koyamada International Foundation's United States Martial Arts Festival with his friend Shin Koyamada at the Redondo Beach Performing Arts Center in Redondo Beach, California.
 Heller served on the board of directors of the Koyamada Foundation.

 Multimedia and theatrical

-Heller has been a pioneer in the field of multimedia and theatrical presentations.
+Heller was a pioneer in the field of multimedia and theatrical presentations.
 His productions include The New York Experience, which played for 16 years at Rockefeller Center, and The South Street Venture, an attraction for seven years at the Dockland of New York City.
 He completed the audiovisual and multimedia exhibits for the Skirball Cultural Center in Los Angeles.